ROBERT AND LINDSAY YOUNG • Lawyers and Philanthropists

 Lawyer.
 Coal company executive.
 Avid hiker.
 Dog lover.

 That was Lindsay Young, described by the Knoxville News Sentinel as “a generous philanthropist who generally stayed out of the limelight.”
 Young died in 2006 at 93.
 He entered UT Knoxville in 1930, earned a bachelor’s degree in two years and a law degree in 1935.
 In 1945, Young became the legal advisor and director of Garland Coal Company.
-Young and his twin, Robert, eventually became partners in the McCampbell and Young firm—now the Young, Williams & Ward Law Firm.
+Young and his twin, Robert, eventually became partners in the McCampbell and Young firm—now the Young, Williams & Theiss Law Firm.

 Young loved the Great Smoky Mountains and was a founding board member of the Friends of Great Smoky Mountains National Park.
 The Tennessee Legislature honored him upon his death.
 In 1994, Young founded the Aslan Foundation, which focuses on enhancing the beauty, assets and history of the Knoxville area.